-Whale behaviour is still a mystery however experts believe that some behaviours assist with navigation and allow them to communicate with other whales.
+Whale Watching season has begun so we thought it was time for a refresher on whale behaviour.
+Experts believe that some behaviours assist with navigation and allow them to communicate with other whales.
 The following is some theories on common whale behaviours.

 There are many theories why humpback whales breach including to attract other whales, to warn off other males or simply as a form of communication, no one really knows!